 Welcome to my first attempt at a website.

 I am a marine biologist (currently working at NOAA’s AOML) on coral reefs and the endosymbioses upon which they are based.
-Over the years, my research has taken me to many amazing places, and allowed me to meet some truly cool and unique people.
-Although I cherish these memories, this website will be more of a data repository for my various projects than a blog detailing my experiences.
-Please allow me to introduce its various components.
+Over the years, my research has taken me to many amazing places, and allowed me to meet some truly cool people.
+Although I cherish these memories, this website will be more of an introduction to (and a data repository for) my various projects than a blog detailing my experiences (fun, up-to-date life experience pictures can instead be found under my Instagram account: dr._coral).

 I have tried to present a picture of my research in a nutshell, with the ultimate goal of making all data (including pictures, nucleic acid and protein sequences, and all sorts of molecular and physiological data) publicly available.
 I have three major research interests:

 In actuality, most projects (past and present) span several of these three themes.
 For instance, current work in the Maldives and South Florida seeks to uncover the genetic basis of coral resilience to elevated temperature, a topic that encompasses all three of my interests.
 All past, present, and future projects make heavy use of molecular and cellular biology-based approaches, as I am ultimately interested in how corals can function when the vast majority of their cellular volume is encompassed by foreign cell types.
 Although this mutualistic association has allowed them to thrive for hundreds of millions of years, it also makes them sensitive to even slight changes in their environment.